-Control This is the agent's estimate control of the topic under discussion, and in particular whether to fixate on or avoid a specific topic.
-Control is a pre-requisite for successful avoidance, and will also govern the ability to change or maintain the topic.
+Control This is the agent's estimated ability to control the discussion about the topic under discussion.
+Control is a pre-requisite for successful avoidance.

 Utility This is the agent's calculation of how good the outcome will be if the issue is carried out, using current assumptions about plans and likelihoods of effects holding and commitments being carried out.
 More details on how these are calculated are given in Section 4.2.
-An agent who thinks the utility of an issue is positive will generally be an advocate.
-There is also a consideration of absolute utility (positive or negative) vs. relative utility and which of various options are best or better than others.
+An agent who thinks the an issue has positive utility will generally be an advocate.
+There is also a consideration of absolute utility (positive or negative) vs. relative utility compared to other options.

-Potential This is the agent's estimation of how good the utility can get, assuming that everyone will "do the right thing" in order to achieve the issue.
-For issues with negative utility, the potential is the principal factor in deciding whether to attack or negotiate this issue.
+Potential This is the agent's estimation of how good the utility can get, assuming that everyone will "do the right thing".
+For issues with negative utility, the potential is the principal factor in deciding whether to attack or negotiate.